 Now if we were to break 75 of the 100 small cables, then yes the two poles would still be held together but they would be very unstable.
 The unfortunate reality is that eventually no matter what you did, the remaining 25 small cables would also break and then…disaster…a full tear.

 The Reality: The reality is simply this.
 An ACL tear in a dog is a structural problem.
 Case and point!
 Have you ever seen a person with an ACL tear wearing a knee brace?
 The purpose of that brace is to keep the knee straight so that it does not bend.
 The reason for this is that once the knees bend, because of the structural instability…there is pain.

 Dogs on the other hand do not have this luxury.
-Dogs naturally walk with their knees bend at a slight angle.
-Therefore when a dog puts weight on their leg…instantly they feel the instability and therefore pain.
+Dogs naturally walk with their knees bent at a slight angle.
+Therefore when a dog puts weight on their leg…instantly they feel instability and therefore pain.

 Case and Point: Yes, conservative management works for some dogs.
 The reality is that it entirely depends on the degree of the ACL injury.
 The vast majority of dogs need to have the knee stabilized and therefore surgery.